vgandari/tok/README.md

   ordering of topics, the **reader no longer has to "hunt" for relevant information**.
-- **Generate a to do list that scales to a large project**, based on dependencies between tasks and deadlines, if applicable.
+- **Generate a to do list that scales to a large project**, based on deadlines (if applicable) and dependencies between tasks.

 I use `tok` as: